Umit-Soylu/Mastering-Java-For-Beginners/README.md

     * If .. else statement issues tackled: `if`, `if .. else`, `if .. else if .. else`, `switch`.
     * Loop issues tackled: `for`, `for each`, `while`, `do .. while`.
     * Loop control statement issues tackled: `break`, `continue`.
-* Coding Exercise: Matching Parenthesis checker for `String` inputs.
+* Coding Example: Matching Parenthesis checker for `String` inputs and token generator from `String` inputs.
     * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/blob/master/src/main/java/com/compiled_with_no_errors/examples/string_parsers/ParseStrings.java)

 ### Constructors